jManAscending/DnDHouseRules/README.md

 If a creature is indefinitely incapacitated and there is no other threat around, any lethal attack that would deal damage and could kill the target is an instant kill.

 ## Milestone Leveling
-XP will not be kept track of, or given out.
+~~XP will not be kept track of, or given out.
 All PCs will be the same level, regardless of deaths, and the PCs will level upon a DM judgement call.
-If a player is a Fallen Cleric, Paladin, or Warlock, they will gain levels slightly faster until they catch back up.
+If a player is a Fallen Cleric, Paladin, or Warlock, they will gain levels slightly faster until they catch back up.~~

+There are 8 missions you will be given in the War of Divinity before the final power struggle.
+For every two missions you succeed on, you will level up once.

 ## Multiclassing
-If you want to multiclass, please let me know well in advance, and I will leave bread crumbs here and there for you.
+~~If you want to multiclass, please let me know well in advance, and I will leave bread crumbs here and there for you.
 You will need a roleplay reason to want to multiclass, and another roleplay excuse for how you will gain the new class features.
 If you multiclass into any "learned" class, you will need to spend at least some downtime training for your new class features.
 In the time directly leading up to and after your multiclass, I may slowly give you the level one features of that class depending on how you roleplay it.
-Alternatively, if you are multiclassing into a 'gifted power' class, you will gain most of your level one features at once when it happens in the roleplay.
+Alternatively, if you are multiclassing into a 'gifted power' class, you will gain most of your level one features at once when it happens in the roleplay.~~

-The multiclass prerequisites can be changed around or ignored depending on your primary ability scores for your build.
+~~The multiclass prerequisites can be changed around or ignored depending on your primary ability scores for your build.
 For example, you do not need 13 Str to multiclass as a paladin if you use Dexterity for all your attack rolls, but you would need 13 Dex.
-Bear in mind that I am more lenient with the prerequisites to multiclass out of a class than the prerequisites for multiclassing in.
+Bear in mind that I am more lenient with the prerequisites to multiclass out of a class than the prerequisites for multiclassing in.~~

+You're done leveling up as characters.
+You are now demigods.

 ## Nonlethality
 Range/melee does not affect lethality.
 Psychic and Lightning damage can be made nonlethal without issue; targets will drop to 0 and be stable.
 Bludgeoning damage can be made nonlethal if it is the result of an attack roll, and targets will drop to 0 and be stable.
 Necrotic damage canot be specified to be nonlethal.
 All other types of damage can be made nonlethal if and only if the damage was dealt as the result of an attack roll.
 If such an attack reduces the target to 0, the creature drops unconscious and unstable, making death saving throws according to player rules.
 PCs at 0 HP will follow RAW for the most part, with one exception - if a PC takes nonlethal Bludgeoning, Lightning, or Psychic damage and they drop to 0, the PC will be immediately stable.

 ## Potions
-Drinking a potion in combat is a bonus action.
-Feeding a Potion to another character is an Action.
+~~Drinking a potion in combat is a bonus action.
+Feeding a Potion to another character is an Action.  ~~

+Potions don't work no mo.

 ## Preparing Spells
 Spells can be prepared soon after the end of a long rest or during a short rest.
 This process takes 1 minute per spell level per spell (both the spells you're preparing and un-preparing), and requires concentration and the ability to perform verbal and somatic components for the duration.
 If a spell requires material components or a focus, it cannot be prepared without the material components or focus present.